spring-attic/reactive-streams-commons/README.md

   - `PublisherError` : emits a constant or generated Throwable exception
   - `PublisherFuture` : awaits and emits a single value emitted by a `Future`
   - `PublisherGenerate` : generate signals one-by-one via a function
+  - `PublisherInterval` : periodically emits an ever increasing sequence of long values
   - `PublisherIterable` : emits the elements of an `Iterable`
   - `PublisherJust` : emits a single value
   - `PublisherNever` : doesn't emit any signal other than `onSubscribe`; use `instance()` to get its singleton instance with the proper type parameter
   - `PublisherRange` : emits a range of integer values
   - `PublisherStream` : emits elements of a `Stream`
+  - `PublisherTimer` : emit a single 0L after a specified amount of time
   - `PublisherUsing` : create a resource, stream values in a Publisher derived from the resource and release the resource when the sequence completes or the Subscriber cancels

 ## Supported transformations